what are termites?

-Termites are small, wood-destroying insects that are usually between ⅛ of an inch and ½ an inch in length.
-These destructive insects are creamy white to dark brown or black in color, and they live in large colonies with anywhere between 4,000 and 1,000,000 termites, depending on the species.
+Termites are small, wood-destroying insects that are usually between 1/4 of an inch and 1/2 an inch in length.
+These destructive insects are creamy-white to dark brown or black in color, and they live in large colonies with anywhere between 4,000 and 1,000,000 termites, depending on the species.

 Are termites dangerous?

-Subterranean termites are some of the most destructive types of termites when it comes to man-made structures, and they are more commonly known than other species of termite, such as drywood termites.
+Subterranean termites are some of the most destructive types of termites when it comes to man-made structures.
+Subterranean termites are more commonly known than other species of termite, such as dry-wood termites.
 While both types of termites can damage your property, subterranean termites are recognized for doing more damage, and more quickly.
 Given enough time, termites are capable of collapsing an entire building!
 Needless to say, these are pests you don’t want hanging around your home or business.

 Where will I find termites?